regmtait/HullArtCircle/06-meetings.md

 ### Evening meetings

-We meet at our studio every Monday evening.
+We meet at our Cottingham studio every Monday evening.
 We offer no tuition, but we always have a portrait model and occasionally a life model.

 * Monday at Cottingham: 6:30—8:30pm — ([details](/contact/))